Vet comes to the rescue of boxer who swallowed so much sand it made him critically ill

 But unfortunately for the eight-year-old boxer, his love of racing around on the sand resulted in him being rushed to Vets Now in Colwyn Bay with what seemed like a vomiting bug.

 It turned out Ben was suffering from a potentially serious condition called intestinal sand impaction.

 This happens when dogs inadvertently swallow sand while digging or repeatedly picking up sandy balls and toys — and it requires urgent veterinary treatment.

 Ben’s owner Stuart Prince had taken him for a Saturday morning walk on the picturesque beach at Prestatyn with a new toy he’d just bought – just as he did most days and nothing seemed unusual apart from it being extremely windy.

-Stuart said: “We moved here from Manchester last year, but we used to come to the beach a lot before that because my mum lives here.
+Stuart said: “We moved here from Manchester, but we used to come to the beach a lot before that because my mum lives here.

 “On this particular day it was incredibly windy, and the sand was blowing in our faces – I guess, being lower to the ground, he probably ingested a lot of it.
 Ben also had a new toy, a kind of tyre that was hollowed out.